Below is a quick reference list of the types of herbs available and some information about their growing requirements.

 Bay.
 Requires light shade and well drained soil.
 Propagate with cuttings.
 Considered a “tender” plant bay grows well in pots and is known for its leaves.
 Perennial.

-The information on this site includes everything you need to know to start growing herbs.
-Can’t wait to get started?
-Choose from a large selection of heirloom herb seeds (non-GMO) available at Planet Natural.
+Choose from a large selection of heirloom herb seeds available at Planet Natural.
 Planting instructions are included with each packet and shipping is FREE!
 Need advice?
-Visit our herb guides for tips and information on growing specific types.
+Visit our herb growing guides for tips and information on specific types.

 Borage.
 Grows well in sunny locations and prefers dry soil.
 Direct seed in the spring.
 It is considered a hardy annual and often self-seeds.
 Flowers and leaves give a cucumber-like flavor to drinks.
 Annual.